w3f/polkadot-spec/docs/chapter-anv.md

 {\left({N},{M}\right)}
 $$

-where ${N}$ is the unsigned 32-bit integer indicating the relay chain block number at which the message was passed down to the recipient parachain and ${M}$ is a downward message ([Definition 138](chapter-anv#defn-downward-message)).
+where ${N}$ is the unsigned 32-bit integer indicating the relay chain block number at which the message was passed down to the recipient parachain and ${M}$ is a downward message ([Definition -def-num-ref-](chapter-anv#defn-downward-message)).

 ###### Definition -def-num- Bitfield Array {#defn-bitfield-array}

 A bitfield array contains single-bit values which indidate whether a candidate is available.
-The number of items is equal of to the number of availability cores ([Definition 135](chapter-anv#defn-availability-core)) and each bit represents a vote on the corresponding core in the given order.
-Respectively, if the single bit equals 1, then the Polkadot validator claims that the availability core is occupied, there exists a committed candidate receipt ([Definition 105](chapter-anv#defn-committed-candidate-receipt)) and that the validator has a stored chunk of the parachain block ([Definition 132](chapter-anv#defn-para-block)).
+The number of items is equal of to the number of availability cores ([Definition -def-num-ref-](chapter-anv#defn-availability-core)) and each bit represents a vote on the corresponding core in the given order.
+Respectively, if the single bit equals 1, then the Polkadot validator claims that the availability core is occupied, there exists a committed candidate receipt ([Definition -def-num-ref-](chapter-anv#defn-committed-candidate-receipt)) and that the validator has a stored chunk of the parachain block ([Definition -def-num-ref-](chapter-anv#defn-para-block)).